 Issues associated with relational architectures

-The use of data for multiple purposes – and therefore the end of silos – is subject to several barriers in classical architectures:
+The use of data for multiple purposes is subject to several barriers in classical architectures:

-This is the reality of traditional information systems that are based on relational databases suited to so-called transactional applications (e.g. updating of a customer account, a stock, etc.).
+This is the reality of traditional information systems.
+They are based on relational databases suited to so-called transactional applications (e.g. updating a customer account, a stock, etc.).
 However, these transactional data will soon represent less than 5% of the total volume of data that companies process.

-In doing so, any process becomes a succession of events or micro-events that generate data which are as many time series or Geo Time Series™.
+In doing so, any process becomes a succession of events or micro-events that generate data which are as many time series or Geo Time Series.